LittleLittleCloud/PowershellGPT/Readme.md

 - approve script before execution: Asking user for approval before executing the script.
 - support more bash languages: Adding more engineers!

-### Example
+### Examples
+Below are some examples of the tasks that can be resolved using this workflow.

-Below is an example of how the workflow works, the question being asked is "listing all files and its size, and sort by size in descending order".
+#### listing all files and its size, and sort by size in descending order.
 ![Example](asset/output.gif)

+#### switch to light theme